ydnaroday/prnt.sc-scrape/README.md

 # prnt.sc-scrape
 Small toy program that will get random images from the prnt.sc website.

-Created for educational purposes only.
-This website contains sensitive images, which this program could potentially download onto your machine.
-Be aware of how the applications you use handle your sensitive information, and be safe!
+prnt.sc has user screenshots available publicly, probably without the knowledge of its users.
+Accessing them is easy as almost any random string of characters added to 'prnt.sc/' will load a new image.
+Be careful when using this script as some of the images are very explicit.
 ### How to use

-* You need Requests, and BeautifulSoup.
+* You need python libraries Requests, and BeautifulSoup.
-* Run the script and pass the amount of images wanted (default is 1).
+* Run the script via command line and pass in the amount of images wanted as an argument (default is 1).